microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ## Using the Webview API

 Like the clipboard API, the [Webview API](/api/extension-guides/webview) is always run on the user's local machine or in the browser, even when used from a Workspace extension.
-This means that many webview-based extensions should just work, even when used in remote workspaces or Visual Studio Online environments.
+This means that many webview-based extensions should just work, even when used in remote workspaces or VS Online environments.
 However there are some considerations to be aware of to make sure that your webview extension works properly when run remotely.

 ### Always Use asWebviewUri

 VS Code 1.39 introduced a new `asWebviewUri` API to manage local extension resources.
-Using this API is required to ensure the Visual Studio Online browser-based editor works with your extension.
+Using this API is required to ensure the VS Online browser-based editor works with your extension.
 See the [Webview API](/api/extension-guides/webview) guide for details, but here is a quick sample.

 To start, update the `engines.vscode` value in `package.json` to at least 1.39 and make sure you have the [correct VS Code API typings](/api/get-started/extension-anatomy#extension-manifest) installed: